 Which government agency is open on Thanksgiving Day?
 The USDA Meat and Poultry Hotline has been standing by to help with your Turkey safety questions for the past 30 years at 1-888-MPhotline.

-Now you can also “Ask Karen” on the Web where you can type in questions online and receive an immediate reply from USDA’s virtual representative 24 hours a day.
+You can also “Ask USDA” on their website by typing a question and receive an immediate reply from USDA’s virtual representative 24 hours a day.
 From 10 a.m. to 4 p.m.
-Eastern time, users can chat with a food safety expert.
+ET, users can chat with a food safety expert online.

 “Thanksgiving dinner can be a challenging meal to prepare because it is so time-consuming and complex,” said Diane Van, USDA Meat and Poultry Hotline Manager.
 “When you factor in thawing the turkey, cooking the turkey, preparing side dishes and desserts – and making sure guests are accounted for – it is easy to forget that food safety is the most important ingredient to making the meal an enjoyable one.”